jimdoug4/ReversePhoneLookup/README.md

 # TODO:
  - [ ] Move these TODOs to GitHub issues
- - [ ] Allow a plugin to indicate if it's ready for use (eg if it's dependencies are installed).
- This may also come in handy when there is configuration needed for plugins.
  - [ ] Configuration.
 Some plugins may need configuration (such as private API keys), and I'd like to add a standard way of doing that
  - [ ] Proper argparse stuff for command line flags, possibly part of the configuration task.